ShashankAnand1996/Soil-Respiration-Across-Scales/README.md

 3. Interpolate grid-cell values to site coordinates.
 4. Assemble monthly outputs into a tidy table.
 5. Save as CSV for analysis.

+## 9. Fluxtower Data Analysis (see `Fluxtower-Data-Analysis.ipynb`)
+1. From the MODIS_Ameriflux_input_data_final.csv, calculate Ameriflux-based NPP using MODIS CUE and Ameriflux GPP.
+2. Calculate Ameriflux-based heterotrophic respiration by adding the computed Ameriflux-based NPP to Ameriflux_NEE.
+3. Calculate the long-term averages of Ameriflux-based heterotrophic respiration and Ameriflux-based NPP and analyze their variability with the dryness index compiled in Long_term_DI_CRU.xlsx for the NEON sites.

 ---